Axel77g/yml-include/README.md

     image: nginx:latest
 ```

-This allows you to create some kind of reusable yml component.
+This allows you to create some kind of reusable YAML component.

+## Features

+### Error Management

+In case of error on imported files, the script shows you the line and the file concerned by the erroneous include

+### File Caching

+The purpose of this script is to simplify the writing of large YAML files by allowing multiple use of the same include from the same or another file.
+The script caches all open files to preserve access to your hard disk.

+### In the futur

+- Prevent from circular include cause infinit loop
+- Add warning about syntax close to basic yml-include syntax (#@)